DidiDidi129/Didi-Cogs/README.md

-These are some cogs I made!
+These are some cogs I (ChatGPT) made!